-This head essentially includes any remuneration, which is received by an individual on terms of services provided by him based on a contract of employment.
+This head essentially includes any remuneration, which is received by an individual in terms of services provided by him based on a contract of employment.
 This amount qualifies to be considered for income tax only if there is an employer-employee relationship between the payer and the payee respectively.
-Salary also include the basic wages, advance salary, pension, commission, gratuity, perquisites as well as annual bonus.
+Salary also include the basic wages, advance salary, pension, commission, gratuity, perquisites as well as an annual bonus.

 According to the Income Tax Act 1961, Sections 22 to 27 is dedicated to the provisions for the income tax computation of the total standard income of a person from the house property or land that he or she owns.

 In simple terms, this head includes rental income received from the properties.
-For tax computation purposes, the property in which you are staying and not earning any rental income can give you benefit.
+For tax computation purposes, the property in which you are staying and not earning any rental income can give you benefits.
 This benefit is in the form of deductions of interest paid on home loan.

 However, if the property is utilized for letting out the normal course of business, then the income from the rent will be considered.

-Income from Profits of Business
+Income from Profits and Gains from Business or Profession